 With commission rates up to 10%, ease of use, and a wide variety of promotion options for nearly every situation, influencers are bringing in plenty of money.
 From an influencer’s standpoint, this is easy money.
 However, that isn’t the end of the story, because Amazon, any third-party seller, and the brand all win.
 Amazon is huge for a reason, and part of this is the tremendous value provided to brands and customers alike.

-First, there are some influencer marketplaces like Intellifluence that will tell you who has an Amazon influencer store.
+There are some dedicated Amazon influencer marketplaces like Referazon that make it easy to find potential Amazon influencers as well as some general influencer marketplaces like Intellifluence that will tell you which creator has an Amazon influencer store.
 These services give you an idea of how many followers they have and provide other metrics.
-Brands are told what the influencers specialize in, and let you take a look at.
-Yet. more importantly, they will give you access to those individuals for a fee.
+Brands are told what the influencers specialize in, and let you take a look.
+More importantly, they will give you access to those individuals for a fee.
 In this case, brands can reach out and try to convince an influencer to “sell” the item on their storefront.

 Hero photo by Daniel Eledut on Unsplash